postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 [![new button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)

-The "Create New" modal appears.
+The **Create New** screen appears.
 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)

-**Note**: At the bottom of the modal you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.
+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the **Create New** screen to display each time you open Postman.

 <ol start="2">
-  <li>Click "Documentation".</li>
+  <li>Click "API Documentation".</li>
  </ol>

 [![create docs](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_doc.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_doc.png)

 <ol start="3">
-  <li>In the "Create API Documentation" modal, you can create documentation for a "New API", "My Collections", and "Team Library". </li>
+  <li>Select if you want to monitor a new API or an existing or team collection.
+If you create a new API to monitor, you must select a request method and enter the request path, response code, and response body.
+If you use an existing or team collection, you must select a collection from a list of existing or team collections.</li>
  </ol>

-   * New API

-     * Select the method, enter a request URL, and click the **Next** button.
-     * Enter the name and description and click the **Create** button.

-     The "Next Steps" modal appears with information about the documentation and provides suggestions about next steps.

-   * My Collections

-     * Select a collection, add or edit the description, and click the **Create** button.

-     The "Next Steps" screen appears with information about the documentation and provides suggestions about next steps.

-   * Team Library

-     * Select a shared collection.
-     * Add or edit a description, and click the **Create** button.

 The "Next Steps" screen appears with information about the documentation and provides suggestions about next steps.

 #### Launch screen